 - Sumdrang Kangsol: This is a small festival held in Ura near Bumthang in the 9th month of the Bhutanese calendar.
 You will see masked dances and hear local folk songs.

 - Tamshingphala Cheopa: This festival is held in the Tamshing Monastery in the Bumthang Valley.
 The festival itself celebrates the temple’s link to the Bhutanese Saint Pema Lingpa.

 - Tang Nabkha Rabney: This celebration lasts for three days and it is performed for peace and prosperity.
 It also commemorates the founding of the temple Namkha Lhakhang.

 - Thangbi Mani: this is one of the most popular festivals in Bhutan, famous for the fire dance held in the courtyard of the monastery as well as the purification rituals performed here.

 - Punakha Dromache and Tsechu: This celebration lasts for five days with two days, devoted to Drubchen (the practice of deep meditation thought to rid the world of evil) followed by three days for the Tsechu.
 The Drubchen is unusual because it seeks to re-enact the Tibetan invasion of Bhutan to steal its most precious relic.
 A man named Shabdrung pretended to throw this relic into the river, making the Tibetan army retreat.
-During the festival, a procession of monks walk down to the river and throw a handful or oranges into the running water to symbolise the relic and to re-enact this important event in Bhutanese history.
+During the festival, a procession of monks walk down to the river and throw a handful of oranges into the running water to symbolize the relic and to re-enact this important event in Bhutanese history.